OCA/account-invoicing/account_invoice_analytic_search/README.rst

 project/account manager.
 This module introduces the possibility search customer or supplier invoices by analytic account or by project manager.

 Usage
 =====

-To use this module, you need to:

-#.
-Go to ...

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot